 Develop a 1500-2000 word memo that describes your research design proposal.
-Base the memo on your review of the literature, your understanding of the questions and decision context of your client, and your delineation of the scope of work.
-Your memo should clearly articulate the overarching research question(s) that your project will tackle, explain why these are the right research questions for the projects, and transparently lay out how you will answer them.
-See detailed instructions on Blackboard.
-Upload to Blackboard; due Saturday, September 26 at 11:59pm.
+Base the memo on your review of the literature, your understanding of the questions and decision context of your client.
+The research design will establish the scope of work.
+Detailed instructions on Blackboard.